White Ruthenia campaign

-The White Ruthenia campaign or the raid on White Ruthenia (Ukrainian: Білоруський рейд Наливайка) was a major raid carried out by rebellious Zaporozhian Cossacks led by Severyn Nalyvaiko against the Polish-Lithuanian Commonwealth as a part of Nalyvaiko Uprising on the territories of what is now Belarus.
+The White Ruthenia campaign or the raid on White Ruthenia (Ukrainian: Білоруський рейд Наливайка) was a major raid carried out by rebellious Zaporozhian Cossacks led by Severyn Nalyvaiko against the Polish-Lithuanian Commonwealth as a part of Nalyvaiko uprising on the territories of what is now Belarus.
 The raid resulted with a seizure of large parts of White Ruthenia by the Cossacks, supported by local rebellious peasants and their withdrawal in early 1596.

 Background

-In 1593, to help the Holy Roman Empire in it's war with the Ottomans, the Cossacks had invaded Moldavia in 1593 and occupied it by the end of 1594.
+In 1593, to help the Holy Roman Empire in its war with the Ottomans, the Cossacks had invaded Moldavia in 1593 and occupied it by the end of 1594.
 At the same time, Cossacks who were returning from the campaigns in Moldavia, invaded Podolia and pillaged several towns, including Bar and Bratslav, thus beginning a new Cossack uprising.
 As of spring of 1595, most of the Nalyvaiko's insurgents were stationed in Podolia, where several clashes between the peasants and the szlachta took place.
 In May 1595, Cossacks again went to war with Ottoman forces in Hungary and Transylvania, while the clashes in Ukraine had intensified.
 At the same time, the Polish-Lithuanian army led by Jan Zamoyski invaded Moldavia.
 Due to not being able to return to Podolia through Moldavia, Nalyvaiko decided to go through Galicia to Volhynia, which would give him an opportunity to unite the disorganised insurgent units there and launch a major revolt there before the Polish army returns from their campaign in Moldavia.
 Meanwhile, the situation intensified due to the fact that Zamoyski had prohibited any Cossack raids on Moldavian territory, which became a joint Ottoman-Polish protectorate following the battle of Cecora, refused any assistance from Nalyvaiko and allowed the Polish army to capture his camps.
 In October 1595, main Nalyvaiko's forces entered Volhynia and stationed in Lutsk, which was pillaged by them.
 From Volhynia he later launched his raid into Belarus.